zumikiti/in-60-seconds/README.md

 This sample slide introduces the first use of a [slide delimiter](https://gitpitch.com/docs/getting-started/delimiters/).
 Slide delimiters are used to denote the starting point of each new slide in the deck.
 This sample slide also demonstrates a mixture of text and image content being rendered on the slide.
 Again, only standard markdown syntax is being used here.

+We also see the first use of a relative path to a repository file - `assets/img/presentation.png` - to *render* the content of that file on the slide. **PITCHME.md** files can reference source-code, text, and image files and see the contents of those files rendered on any slide.
+Cool ;)

 #### Sample Slide #3